trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 Reference extension
 -------------------
 `part-1.zip <../../_static/weather/part-1.zip>`_ contains the code you should have in your app's src directory at this point.
-Feel free to check your code against it or use it to resume the tutorial from this point (remember to replace the 'author' and 'uuid' values in config.json with your own).
+Feel free to check your code against it or use it to resume the tutorial from this point.

 It's not working!
 -----------------